 SunParasol 'Pretty Crimson' blooming can you get any redder?
 A form with the same striking, intense red flowers but smaller, and with shorter internodes.
 This makes a superior container plant and doesn't need be grown with support if you trim off the young stems that reach up.
 If you want vine form, tie those runners up. rev 4/2010

 Manfreda maculosa TEXAS TUBEROSE, RATTLESNAKE AGAVE nice, spotted lawn soft, brittle leaves of olive green with faded purple spots in a low growing rosette.
 White, fragrant flowers appear in summer, then fade to dusky pink.
 Likes light shade, good drainage, and little watering once established.
 Good choice for mass plantings, groundcover.
 No worries about spines, there are none!
 Texas.
-Asparagaceae/Agvaceae. rev 3/2015-Suzy Brooks
+This is really just a winter-deciduous Agave.
+Asparagaceae/Agavaceae. rev 3/2015-Suzy Brooks

-Mangave a hybrid genus, refering to crosses, both natural and by humans, between any Agave and any Manfreda.
-Does not rhyme with Man-Cave, but it should!
-One of the hot new intergeneric hybrids, in this case it's all about those spots. rev 6/2016
+Mangave a hybrid genus, refering to crosses both natural and by humans between any Agave and any Manfreda.
+Does not rhyme with Man-Cave, but maybe it should.
+One of the hot new intergeneric hybrids, in this case it's all about those darned spots. rev 6/2016

 'Bloodspot' hybrid spot vigor broad, soft, blue grey leaves are soft, with a single terminal spine.
 The "blood spots" develop the most contrast under full or mostly full sun exposure.
 Stays small and compact, rarely offsetting, and to about 12" tall and wide.
 Very narrow flower spikes reach 6' or more, bearing dark maroon flowers with very long, extruded, spidery stamens and stigmas.
 Does well in containers, or in your well-drained dry garden.
 Sunset zones 8, 9, 12-24/USDA 8. rev 2/2016

-'Macho Mocha' a real good look at those spots this Yucca-Do intro was a found wild plant, probably a hybrid of an Agave celsii with Manfreda variegata, which genus is itself close enough that it should really be considered just a winter-deciduous Agave.
+'Macho Mocha' a real good look at those spots this is almost certainly a chance natural hybrid which occurred in a Manfreda maculosa seed pod collected in northern Mexico by Carl Schoenfeld of Yucca Do Nursery.
+Growing adjacent to the mother plant were Agave celsii (mitis).
+Its varietal name makes no apparent sense, and my current, partially researched theory is that it is a typo-typo, or typo squared.
+'Mancha Mocha' would make sense, as "mancha" means spots in Spanish.
+So an incorrect or mis-transcribed attempt at a Spanish version of "mocha spots" followed by a second typo, or perhaps misguided "correction" . . . hmmm . . .just a theory.
 In favored climates (warm to hot summers) and favored sites (no snails) it supposedly can reach 6' across, but we've only seen it to about 4'.
 The soft, greyish green leaves are tantalizingly spotted with purple brown, often heavily enough to suggest it's "chocolate" name.
 Flower stalks are very thin but strong, reach over 6' tall, and bear short-tube flowers that extrude long, spidery stamens and stigmas.
-Sun to part shade, average to good drainage, remember about those snails, should be hardy to around 10F at least.
-Mexico. rev 6/2016 *New for 2016!*
+We have never seen it bloom here, either outdoors or in a greenhouse.
+Sun to part shade, average to good drainage and don't forget about those snails, should be hardy to around 10F at least.
+Mexico. rev 2/2020

 Matteucia orientalis ASIAN OSTRICH FERN at UC Berkeley Botanic Garden reverse view I spotted this wonderful fern growing in a naturalistic setting while I was wandering through the Asian section at UC Berkeley Botanic Garden.
 It mistook it for a native fern.
 It is quite attractive, being dark green, of moderate size (24-30" tall by 4-5' across), with a neat, attractive, clean apearance, and broad, generous fronds.
 I finally found a source and I am glad to be able to offer a crop.
 This would make a good addition for any garden where you want to evoke a formal or woodland feeling.
 It is outstanding under trees or along streams, ponds, etc. as well as in containers.
 Under long day conditions it produces fertile fronds, blackish, narrow, spike-like things clustered in the center of the rosette, that are quite attractive and ornamental.
 This is a very frost hardy plant, deciduous for a couple of months in winter, emerging about mid March.
 It clusters but doesn't really run in our climates, gets larger and more imposing with age, and is just generally a very satisfying fern.
 This is a hot plant!
 This is a collector's item.
 I am guessing Sunset zones 4 (or lower)-9, 14-17, 21-24/USDA zone 7 or lower.
 Polypodiaceae.China, Japan. rev 9/2009